If you are searching for the best debit card for your kids, there are many choices to consider. Two of the top options include Greenlight and FamZoo.

 How Do Debit Cards for Teens and Kids Work?

 Debit cards for teens and kids give them access to money while under the supervision of their parents.

 There are checking accounts for teens that offer debit cards.
-These take money out of your checking account for a purchase the same way your bank debit card does.
+These take money out of your checking account for a purchase the same way your bank card does.